 Our dog Sarah was a Wirehaired Pointed Griffon, a hunting dog breed also known as the Korthals Griffon.
 She came to live with us at the age of 11 months in January 1996.

-When Sarah was in her second year and actually doing really fine, considering the bad treatment she got from her former owner in the past 7 months, she started to have these small, but seemingly harmless fall outs, like vomiting after she had eaten.
+It took months before Sarah even dared to act like a normal dog again.
+At the age of 2 years, she was a rather happy dog.
+Then she started to have these small fallouts, like vomiting after dinner.
 I took her to the vet and she got some meds and seemed ok for a short time, but then she got diarrhoea.
-We never were able to put the finger on a direct cause, so it was guess work for the vet too.
+We never were able to put the finger on a direct cause, so it was guesswork for the vet too.